gansm/finalcut/doc/signals-and-callbacks.md

   label = "The button has never been pressed before";
   label.setGeometry (FPoint{2, 2}, FSize{41, 1});
   FButton button (&dialog);
-  // Character follows '&' will be used as the accelerator key button = "&Click me";
+  // The '&' prefix defines the accelerator key
+  // (here the shortcut is Meta-C) button = "&Click me";
   button.setGeometry (FPoint{15, 5}, FSize{14, 1});

-  // Connect the button signal "clicked" with the callback function button.addCallback
+  // Connect the button signal "clicked" to the callback function button.addCallback
   (
     "clicked",          // Callback signal